Q-Catch 87 & 74 Series Cattle Chute FAQ

 - Are my floor pans going to rust out? +

-The floor pans under the chute are made with powder coated steel, and feature drainage holes to keep build-up from occurring underneath the rubber floor.
+The floor pans under the chute are made with powder coated steel, and feature drainage holes to keep build-up from occurring.
 These three key features are intended to minimize the risk of the floor pans rusting.
 To keep your floors and floor pans in top condition, it is recommended to clean the floor of your chute regularly by pressure washing.